Cino's Hot Bagels

 Free radicals, antioxidants, and healthy atoms (Bigstock)

-Any substance that loses electrons is referred to as being oxidized and is labeled as a reducing agent.
+Any substance that loses electrons is called oxidized and labeled a reducing agent.
 Any substance that gains electrons is the oxidizing agent.

-Oxidative stress is the process where cells are oxidized and in the case of the cells in the human body, they will die, specifically, in the brain.
-So the idea is to minimize these reactions.
+Oxidative stress is the process where cells are oxidized, and in the case of cells in the human body, they die, specifically in the brain.
+So, the idea is to minimize these reactions.

-Neurons can get damaged by some nasty fellers called free radicals, which are cells that contain missing electrons.
-Since free radicals are lacking electrons, they look for neurons that have the electrons they need, and subsequently, they attempt to steal them from healthy cells and then the neurons become defective.
-This can inhibit the cells from making contact with other neurons, which can result in damaging the cognitive process in the brain.
+Neurons can get damaged by some nasty fellers called free radicals, cells containing missing electrons.
+Since free radicals lack electrons, they look for neurons that have the electrons they need, and subsequently, they attempt to steal them from healthy cells, and then the neurons become defective.
+This can inhibit the cells from making contact with other neurons, damaging the brain’s cognitive process.

 So, What are the Actual Consequences of Oxidative Stress?